Kumbhalgarh Wildlife Sanctuary-Rajsamand, Rajasthan

 There is a four-wheel-drive track within the sanctuary.
 So, the jeep safari is most popular in the Sanctuary.
 There is a 15 km long safari in Kumbhalgarh Sanctuary.
 It takes around 3.5 hours to go and back.
 Several hotels and local tour operators organize jeep safari.
 The local tour operators organize horse safaris also.

-Timing for Safari in Kumbhalgarh Wildlife Sanctuary is usually between 07:00 AM to 06:00 PM.
+The timing for Safari in Kumbhalgarh Wildlife Sanctuary is usually between 07:00 AM to 06:00 PM.

 Trekking and Camping-Green Hilly tracts in the desert-Kumbhalgarh Sanctuary